travelgateX/documentation-site/content/connectiontypessellers/hotelpushsellers/api-reference/_index.md

 * **Product Load:** Messages to load and read availability conditions and prices.
 * **Booking flow:** Messages to notify or retrieve bookings and cancellations.

 You will find detailed information and examples of each method in the *Messages* section.
-In *Code List* you will find all codes used by the system, and finally in *Authentication* section you while find how to sent the authentication information in the messages.
+In *Code List* you will find all codes used by the system.

 {{%custom-children%}}